Behind the Scenes: How To Write A Professional Email Fast

 Check out these tools that do the work for you (scroll to #5).

-It should relate to the body and be something that would convince you to open if you were them.
+It should relate to the body and be something that would convince you to open.
 (Here’s a starting point.)

 Some quick takeaways: